Occupational Exposure

 Key Facts About HVAC Technician Asbestos Exposure

-• 73% higher occupational disease risk for HVAC workers exposed before asbestos regulations took effect
+• 73% higher occupational disease risk for HVAC workers exposed before federal regulations took effect

-• 5 primary sources: duct insulation, furnace cement, ductwork tape, pipe insulation, and boiler jackets commonly contained asbestos
+• 5 primary sources: duct insulation, furnace cement, ductwork tape, pipe insulation, and boiler jackets commonly contained the mineral

-• 10-50 year latency period between initial asbestos exposure and mesothelioma diagnosis emergence
+• 10-50 year latency period between initial exposure and mesothelioma diagnosis emergence

 • 2,500+ mesothelioma deaths annually in the United States, with HVAC workers representing significant percentage